EllerCT/PaperbackWriterMain/Documentation/Development.md

 - UI Elements
   - Contains custom UI elements inserted within Swing Frames

+- Listeners
+	- Listeners which are attached to the UI.

+- Controllers
+	- These are the model-view controllers for the system, responsible for attaching listeners and the location where UI behavior is established.

 - Data Structures
   - The Data Structures folder within our code repository is used to store classes that allow the transport codification of data.